vmware-tanzu/velero/site/docs/master/disaster-case.md

 1. A disaster happens and you need to recreate your resources.

-1. Update the Velero server deployment, adding the argument for the `server` command flag `restore-only` set to `true`.
-This prevents Backup objects from being created or deleted during your Restore process.
+1. Update your backup storage location to be in read-only mode.
+This prevents Backup objects from being created or deleted in the backup storage location during your Restore process:

+    ```bash
+    kubectl patch backupstoragelocation <STORAGE LOCATION NAME> \
+        --namespace velero \
+        --type merge \
+        --patch '{"spec":{"accessMode":"ReadOnly"}}'
+    ```

 1. Create a restore with your most recent Velero Backup: